Wireless microphones are prone to interference, noise, drop-outs, and many other RF problems.

 These problems can be disastrous for both live productions and installed systems.
-Everyone remembers an embarrassing time when a wireless mic suffered harsh static or intermittent dropouts.
-Malfunctions lasting even a fraction of a second can destroy presentations and performances, while making everyone involved as crazed as a pack of feral hogs.
+Everyone can recall a time when a wireless mic suffered static or intermittent dropouts during a live event.
+Malfunctions lasting even a fraction of a second can throw off presentations and performances- driving technical crews, event coordinators, and audiences crazy.
 Below are the three most common problems, and a few basic techniques to solve them.

-1. Signal Dropouts and Multi-path Interference
+1. Multi-path Interference

-Multi-path is particularly problematic for microphones since they are usually constantly in motion and changing angles.
+Multi-path is particularly problematic for microphones since they are constantly in motion and changing angles.
 So before showtime, diagnose your performance space for multi-path by simulating the motion of the talent, and walk around the entire area with a mic while monitoring RF signal level and audio at the receiver position.

 However, the design of the diversity receiver can solve one problem while introducing another: a poor signal will often cause the system to rapidly switch back and forth between antennas, leading to quick dropouts and "swooshing" sounds caused by switching noise.

 If your system encounters multi-path interference the first thing to do is to relocate your receivers—or better yet, install a good remote antenna system.
 Employing a polarization diversity antenna like the Diversity Fin or Diversity Architectural will eliminate cross polarization dropouts by providing the receiver with an improved signal on both branches of the diversity switching function.
 It doesn't drop out!
 This causes receivers to maintain quality signal without all the switching and signal dropouts.
 For additional information about polarization diversity and its advantages be sure to download our free eBook on that topic here.